omm/hbui/docs/md/uiGroup.md

 # **uiGroup**

 ## Description <br>
+uiGroup is a Control that holds another Control and wraps it around a labelled box (though some systems make this box invisible).
-uiGroup is a labeled rectangular frame that surrounds a set of related controls
+You can use this to group related controls together. uiGroup is a labeled rectangular frame that surrounds a set of related controls

 ## Functions